katajona/CoroutinesDemo/README.md

 So after implementing the CoroutineScope interface, instead of using the `GLobalScope.launch{}` we can simply use `launch{}`.
 Tying it out we can see that is running on the main thread because of the `Dispatchers.Main` in the `CoroutineContext`.
 There are a few fixes for that.
 Changing it on the CoroutineContext to Dispatchers.IO but this way all of your tasks would run on the background.
-Or you could specify it in the launch like this: `launch (Dispatchers.IO){}` or in thy async task: `async (Dispatchers.IO){}` You can choose which fits your case better, but I would recommend to use the last two options.
+Or you could specify it in the launch like this: `launch (Dispatchers.IO){}` or in the async task: `async (Dispatchers.IO){}` You can choose which fits your case better.
 So now our code looks like this:

 ```kotlin
 ...